STRONG-TACT/Dice-Adventure-Agents/README.md

 Each function is documented in the file.

 ### Code Submission
-Agents should be submitted on the [submission portal](https://strong-tact.github.io) before the deadline.
+Agents should be submitted on the [competition portal](https://strong-tact.github.io) before the deadline.
 In your submission, please include a zipped folder containing:
   - your `agent.py` file containing your agent implemented in the `DiceAdventureAgent` class
   - your `dice_adventure_python_env.py` file